Floquet engineering of many-body states by the ponderomotive potential: Light induced superconductivity

-Treating low energy electrons as the slow field and $X$ as the fast field, the Ponderomotive potential for the electron density is found from \equa{eqn:vp_expansion} as
+Treating low energy electrons as the slow field and $X$ as the fast field, the ponderomotive potential for the electron density is found from \equa{eqn:vp_expansion} as

 Note that there are no higher order terms in $E_0$ or quantum mechanical effects since a Harmonic oscillator has no nonlinear responses.
 The generated local density-density interaction is thus attractive/repulsive when $\omega$ is red/blue tuned relative to the phonon frequency $\omega_0$, and experiences resonant enhancement when $\omega \approx \omega_0$, as shown by the black curve in \fig{fig:superconductivity_phase_diagram}.
-This explains previous works by Kennes et al.~\cite{Kennes2017}, Sentef~\cite{Sentef.2017_IR_phonon_attraction}, Kovač et al.~\cite{Kovac.2023_light_induced_SC} and provides further insights.
+This explains previous results by Kennes et al.~\cite{Kennes2017} and Sentef~\cite{Sentef.2017_IR_phonon_attraction} and provides further insights.

-When there is dissipation such that the phonon has a damping rate $\gamma$, the situation is not covered by cases~1 and 2.
-By integrating out $X$ in the Keldysh path integral (see SI Sec.~III), the Ponderomotive potential is obtained as
+When there is dissipation such that the phonon has a damping rate $\gamma$, the situation is not covered by case~1 or 2.
+By integrating out $X$ in the Keldysh path integral (see \apdx{apdx:SC}), the ponderomotive potential is obtained as

-Therefore, damping leads to broadening of this effect, as shown in \fig{fig:superconductivity_phase_diagram}.
+Therefore, damping leads to broadening of this effect as shown in \fig{fig:superconductivity_phase_diagram}.
+Note that the branch of `arctan' should be selected such that $V_{\text{P}}$ is continuous across the resonance.

 Thanks to the exact quantum-classical correspondence in the response property of a Harmonic oscillator, \equa{eqn:vp_ep_damping} can also be derived from the classical equation of motion.
-The force for the electron density is just the square of the phonon displacement: $F = -\partial_\rho (L-L_{\text{e}}) = -g_{\text{e}} X^2/2 $.
-Its time average gives the Ponderomotive force:

-whose integral over $\rho$ gives \equa{eqn:vp_ep_damping}.
-Therefore, $F_{\text{P}}$ tries to push $\rho$ in the direction that reduces the phonon frequency, so that the `driving energy' $V_{\text{P}}$ (see \equa{eqn:vp_ep}) for a Harmonic oscillator goes down.
-With dissipation, \equa{eqn:fp_ep_damping} provides the addition information that the force peaks at resonance rather than changing its sign as expected naively by changing the response function in \equa{eqn:vp_ep} to $\mathrm{Re}[\chi_{\text{R}}]$.
+The force for the electron density is just the square of the phonon displacement: $F_\rho = -\partial_\rho (L-L_{\text{e}}) = -g_{\text{e}} X^2/2 $.
+Its time average gives the ponderomotive force $ F_{\text{P}} =-g_{\text{e}} |\chi_{\text{R}}(\omega)|^2 E_0^2 \, $ whose integral over $\rho$ gives \equa{eqn:vp_ep_damping}.
+Therefore, $F_{\text{P}}$ pushes $\rho$ in the direction that reduces the phonon frequency, so that the `driving energy' $V_{\text{P}}$ (\equa{eqn:vp_ep}) for a Harmonic oscillator goes down.
+Across the resonance, $F_{\text{P}}$ has a peak rather than changing its sign as expected naively.